shahiddgk/Azoozy_app/README.md

-# azoozy_app
+# azoozyapp

-A new Flutter application.
+A new Flutter project.

 ## Getting Started